spinnaker/governance/sig-bug-triage-process.md

     details to warrant a proper investigation.
 In that case, consider a response like the following:

     > Thanks for filing the issue.
-We aren't able to determine what the cause of
+We can't determine the cause of
-    > the issue is, and there aren't enough steps to reproduce for us to
+    > the issue without steps to reproduce or
     > recreate it ourselves.
 Unfortunately, this means we have to close the
     > issue.
-Please reopen it with some steps to reproduce if you are able.
+Please reopen it with some steps to reproduce if you can.

     There will undoubtedly be other reasons to close an issue, but please leave a message when you do.
 Closing a bug with a message is a much friendlier